naman-dixit00/naman-dixit00/README.md

 To contribute to the creation of **generalizable, interpretable AI systems** inspired by the human brain, while advancing the scientific understanding of cognition.

 My research is guided by a philosophy: **AI should not only replicate intelligence but extend it—amplifying human potential while deepening our understanding of the mind itself.**

 ---

-## Selected Milestones *(in progress)*

-* Drafting a preprint on **computational models of decision-making under uncertainty**.
-* Developing a prototype framework for **brain-inspired reinforcement learning**.
-* Initiating collaborations with peers across neuroscience and AI to co-develop interdisciplinary toolkits.

----